octaos/php-integration/index.md

 #### 3.5.3 Response URL:s
 For asynchronous payment methods, you must specify where to receive the request response.
 Use the following methods:

 `->setReturnUrl()` (required) When a hosted payment transaction completes the payment service will answer with a response xml message sent to the return url.
-This is also the return url used if the user cancels at i.e. the Certitrade card payment page.
+This is also the return url used if the user cancels at i.e. the card payment page.

 `->setCallbackUrl()` (optional) In case the hosted payment transaction completes, but the service is unable to return a response to the return url, Svea will retry several times using the callback url as a fallback, if specified.
 This may happen if i.e. the user closes the browser before the payment service redirects back to the shop, or if the transaction times out in lieu of user input.
 In the latter case, Svea will fail the transaction after at most 30 minutes, and will try to redirect to the callback url.